Free Online Nursing Courses You Can Take Right Now

 Emergency Nurses Association (ENA)

-The Emergency Nurses Association (ENA) developed its course on structural racism in healthcare to help professionals understand health inequities.
-Lessons explore the ways disease may be racialized and how racism affects patient care.
+The Emergency Nurses Association (ENA) developed this course to address issues of racism in healthcare and to help professionals understand ethnic health inequities.
+Lessons explore the correlation between race and medicine and how racism affects patient care.

 edX, Stanford University